 Fulton Mansion State Historic Site

-Located on Fulton Beach Rd Rockport, TX 78382, 3.1 km from Rockport Beach, Texas, this is one place you need to include in your itinerary.
+Located on Fulton Beach Rd Rockport, TX 78382, 3.1 km from the beach, this is one place you need to include in your itinerary.
 The Fulton Mansion State Historic Site is one of Texas’s earliest Second Empire-style buildings.
 George W. Fulton, an East Coast entrepreneur, built this elegant mansion over three years, from 1874 to 1877, by George W. Fulton, an East Coast entrepreneur.

 Fulton Fishing Pier